Catrovitch/Chamber-Danger/documentation/project_specifications.md

 Steps:

-1. Generate an empty map of given size.
+1. Generate an empty map of a given size.
 2. Randomly place out chambers that do not overlap.
 3. Connect the chambers.
 4. Visualize the dungeon.